reconengine/docs.reconengine.ai/source/docs/laravel/seeding.md

 ## Interactions {#interactions}

 Interactions cannot automatically be seeded.
-However, if you have the data available, you can import this data by creating your own Laravel command.
+However, if you have the data available, you can import this data by creating a Laravel command.
 Just send the interaction data like normal using the fluent `InteractionBuilder`:

 ```php